 During Key Stage four, whether or not your child chooses to take Religious Studies as a GCSE option, we again explore both Abrahamic and Dharmic faiths through thematic subjects.
 We expand on the knowledge of both traditions with further detail of their traditions as prescribed by our local syllabus or NATRE, but we ensure we are delivering breath and depth in knowledge.
 Our curriculum is tailored to the needs, interests of our local context with expert delivery from subject specialists with a range of academic expertise.

 We explore a range of philosophical and ethical topics that will be affecting our students and compare their viewpoints to those of religious viewpoints.
 E.g. Climate change and the view of those who follow different faiths vs our own view.
 Again, throughout all topics and key stages we also look at non-religious viewpoints taking into account the make up of our local community and reflecting their views too.

 Key Stage 5

-This exciting course allows students to explore theological, philosophical and ethical theories in depth.
+We also offer a popular A-level, this exciting course allows students to explore theological, philosophical and ethical theories in depth.

 At their simplest, theological and philosophical questions ask why we exist; what is the purpose of our existence; whether there are higher powers or whether we simply exist in the here and now.
 Throughout the course students will become familiar with some of the greatest thinkers of human civilisation from the moral philosophers of Ancient Greece, such as Plato and Aristotle, to the rational philosophers of the Enlightenment, such as Jeremy Bentham and Immanuel Kant.